-Article 26 (Waivers)
+(Waivers)

-- (1) In exceptional circumstances, the head of an institution may waive the consultation obligations of the institution, if the head finds that one or more of the following reasons requires the waiver: - a) emergency circumstances in order to protect health and safety of people and property or due to the need to adopt budget; - b) unanticipated international obligations; or - c) judicial invalidation of all or part of legislation. - (2) The head of the institution invoking such a waiver shall provide the Council of Ministers with the reasons for the waiver in detail.
+- (1) In exceptional circumstances, the head of an institution may waive the consultation obligations of the institution, if the head finds that one or more of the following reasons requires the waiver: - a) emergency circumstances - b) unanticipated international obligations, or - c) judicial invalidation of all or part of legislation. - (2) The head of the institution invoking such a waiver shall provide the Council of Ministers with the reasons for the waiver in detail. - (3) The waiver will not exempt an institution from the minimum consultation obligations of these regulations.

-Article 27 (Forwarding the proposed legislation to the Parliamentary Assembly)
+(Forwarding the proposed legislation to the Parliamentary Assembly)